xoxzo/blog.xoxzo.com/content/The Way We Work/Pitfalls-Remote-Work-en.md

 ###### Solution:

-We try to be creative with our means of communication and [usage of readily available tools] (https://blog.xoxzo.com/2017/10/12/tools-of-our-trade/).
+We try to be creative with our means of communication and [usage of readily available tools](https://blog.xoxzo.com/2017/10/12/tools-of-our-trade/).
 It also helps to plan ahead of time, communicate with our teammate in advance and arrange a schedule that the team can adhere to.

 ##### 4. Problem: Not meeting people as much as we would like